Reference

 Mildly entertaining farce about three women who get together and organize a society to exact revenge on men who leaves their wives for young bimbos.
 Works because the film is more intelligent than you are first inclined to give it credit for, and secondly because Midler, Keaton, and Hawn have a few genuinely funny moments-- as when they try to sneak out of one husband's apartment by lowering themselves on a window-washer's platform.
 Some of the men, refreshingly, aren't heels, and the three stars make fun of themselves as well as their ex-husbands.

-HUDSUCKER PROXY (1994) 6.00 [D. JOEL COEN] 1996-10-12
+Hudsucker Proxy (1994) 6.00 [D. Joel Coen] 1996-10-12

-Lavish and picturesque but ultimately disappointing "screwball" comedy about a lowly mail-clerk who, thanks to the devious machinations of a company directory, finds himself promoted to president of the firm.
+Lavish and picturesque but ultimately disappointing "screwball" comedy about a lowly mail-clerk who, thanks to the devious machinations of a company director, finds himself promoted to president of the firm.
 The real purpose is to bring down the stock value so that the directors can buy it up and seize control of the company.
 Is this film all style and no substance?
 There is the suggestion of a real-life issue of corporate ethics, but the film is so glossy and facile that it is hard to feel any heart behind the pulse.
 It might as well have been pure fantasy, except that even a fantasy-- like Edward Scissorshands-- can have an emotional or intellectual impact.
 This film has none.
 Robbins is good as the proxy, and Jennifer Jason Leigh is one of the most intriguing actresses on film, but Newman is given nothing to work with.

 WILD STRAWBERRIES (1957) 9.00 [D. INGMAR BERGMAN] 1996-10-02